CondorLang/Condor/include/readme.md

-# Cobra.h
+# Stone.h
-Since CobraLang is a static c++ library, Cobra.h is the public facing API.
+Since StoneLang is a static c++ library, Stone.h is the public facing API.